carriercomm/Neophytos/README.md

 Client Side Isolated Encryption
 =====
 I call it client side isolated because the only place encryption or decryption ever takes place is on the client.
 I hope to have a decent plugin system in place to provide encryption.
 The standard client also supports mixing of encryption using filters.
 You can specify encryption using one of these two ways or both where one will override the other.

+This really is a very safe and powerful way to encrypt your data.
+It removes the server side being comprimised from being a problem and this is exactly what you want.
+It also prevents the server administrator from copying your data and making it public since they do not have the encryption key to recover the actual data.

 The first way is using the command line option `--def-crypt=<algorithm>,<parameters>`.
 This causes the standard client to look for the encryption plugin specified by algorithm.
 Then pass the parameters to it that are specified and encrypt any file using this.